TeamIRI/darkshield-api-demos/parquet/README.md

 # DarkShield Files API: Parquet Search/Masking

 This example demonstrates the use of the *darkshield-files* API to search and mask Parquet files.

-This example requries DarkShield API version 1.2.0 or higher.
+This example requires DarkShield API version 1.2.0 or higher.

 To run, the *plankton* web services API must be hosted on *http://localhost:8080* and must have the *darkshield* and *darkshield-files* plugins installed.

 The example will find and mask the following: